Cluster Option

 Result determinism:

-Features planned as future updates:
+Features planned as future updates include:

-Fluid analysis with active fluid flow.
+fluid analysis with active fluid flow.

 Using the Cluster Option in FLAC3D